Guest Post by: Melissa Davidson

 While job satisfaction is typically high in travel nursing, it’s still a stressful occupation given the nature of caring for others.
 You’re a community leader in a lot of ways, someone who creates positive change in so many ways.

-Textbook tips for combating ‘compassion fatigue’ include ensuring a work-life balance, eating and sleeping well, exercising, taking time for yourself, planning a trip, getting massages and pedicures, and talking to friends, family or a professional.
-Within their own circles, nurses will tell each other to set boundaries, don’t work too much overtime, and be aware of signs of alcohol/drug abuse.
+Textbook tips for combating ‘compassion fatigue’ include ensuring a work-life balance, healthy eating and sleeping well, exercising, taking time for yourself, planning a trip, getting massages and pedicures, and talking to friends, family or a professional.
+Within their own circles, nurses will tell each other to set boundaries.
+Don’t work too much overtime, and be aware of signs of alcohol/drug abuse.

-Here are 3 simple reminders to manage stress as a travel nurse:
+Here are 3 simple reminders to help travel nurses deal with stress: